 I mean to share with you ALL my secrets about successfully communicating with Jazz Musicians!

-I will cover everything from understanding how much information to give them i.e. counting off tempos, choosing key, establishing style, arrangement ideas visual cues and verbal cues to
+I will cover everything from understanding how much information to give them i.e. counting off tempos, choosing key, establishing style, arrangement ideas to conducting with visual, verbal and sometimes musical cues.

 SINGING WITH 'UMAMI" SHAPING YOUR SOUND WITH THIS KEY INGREDIENT